VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

   a particular event type or aggregate at some point in the future.
 You must consider how your system will be able to handle multiple versions of an event type and aggregates.
+- **Querying.** Although it is easy to load the current state of an object by replaying its event stream (or its state at some point in the past), it is difficult or expensive to run a query such as: find all my orders where the total value is greater than $250.
+However, you should remember that such queries will typically be executed on the read-side where you can ensure that you build data projections that are specifically designed to answer such questions.

 # CQRS/ES
 The chapter "Introducing Command Query Responsibility Segregation"